tc39/proposal-temporal/docs/duration.md

 **Parameters:**
 - `thing`: A `Duration`-like object or a string from which to create a `Temporal.Duration`.
-- `options` (optional object): An object with properties representing options for constructing the duration.
-  The following options are recognized:
-  - `overflow` (optional string): What to do if any of the values are larger than the next highest unit.
-    Allowed values are `constrain` and `balance`.
-    The default is `constrain`.

 **Returns:** a new `Temporal.Duration` object.